-Executive Director, The George lnstitute for Global Health, University of Oxford
+Deputy Director, The George lnstitute for Global Health, University of Oxford

 Kazem Rahimi is the James Martin Senior Fellow in Essential Healthcare at the University of Oxford and Honorary Consultant Cardiologist at the John Radcliffe Hospital, Oxford.
 As the Deputy Director of The George Institute UK he leads the Essential Healthcare Programme, which aims to find practical and affordable solutions for the global health priorities of the world’s largest emerging economies, as well as the priorities of vulnerable or disadvantaged populations in established economies.

-Working in the Professorial Advisory Unit of The George Institute, Mark is also a Professor of Biostatistics at the University of Sydney, Professor of Statistics and Epidemiology at the University of Oxford and Adjunct Professor of Epidemiology at Johns Hopkins University.
+Working in the Professorial Advisory Unit of The George Institute, Mark is also a Professor of Medical Statistics at UNSW Sydney, Professor of Statistics and Epidemiology at the University of Oxford and Adjunct Professor of Epidemiology at Johns Hopkins University.

 Mariagrazia is a Statistical Programmer/Data Analyst at The George Institute for Global Health, UK at the University of Oxford.
 She is part of the Deep Medicine research group led by Professor Kazem Rahimi.